LGBTQ culture in Mexico: Art

 Art and visual mediums in Mexico have been used throughout the nineteenth and twentieth centuries and have become essential to the way Mexico views its identity surrounding factors such as gender and sexuality.

 Several artists, known as bisexual or homosexual, were reluctant to express their sexual desire in a context of limited tolerance.
 Agustín Lazo Adalid (1886–1971), pioneer of surrealism in Mexican art, member of Los Contemporáneos, and lover of Villaurrutia, abstained from painting male nudity, even though he was known to be homosexual.

 Only three paintings by Alfonso Michel (1897–1957), another member of Los Contemporáneos, show male nudity in ways that are subtly erotic.
 Michel was homosexual, and his wealthy family supported his perpetual wanderings around the world in order to avoid a scandal in the conservative state of Colima, where he grew up.
 Manuel Rodríguez Lozano (1896–1971), another member of Los Contemporáneos, never hid his homosexuality and expressed it with great candour in drawings and paintings.
 His studio attracted younger painters, including Abraham Ángel (1905–1924), Julio Castellanos (1905–1947), and Ángel Torres Jaramillo (1912–1937), with whom Lozano maintained relationships.

 Frida Kahlo (1901–1954), is one of the most important artists in modern Mexican art.
 She has been converted into a gay icon due to her fighter and non-conformist nature.
 Her work is seen by artists and critics alike as a crucial contribution to the deconstruction of the art world's male prerogatives and to the recognition of gender and sexual diversity as legitimate objects of visual representation.
+In her paintings, such as The Two Fridas and her Self portrait with cropped hair, she challenged conventional ideas about femininity and how gender is presented.
+Her occasional use of masculine clothing, direct gazes, and symbolic imagery disrupted gender norms of her time.

 Rodolfo Morales (1925–2001) was a famous surrealist painter.
 Up until his death, Morales was regarded as one of Mexico's greatest living artists.
-Other LGBT painters and visual artists are Roberto Montenegro, Nahum B. Zenil, Julio Galán, Roberto Márquez, and Carla Rippey.
+Other LGBTQ painters and visual artists are Roberto Montenegro, Nahum B. Zenil, Julio Galán, Roberto Márquez, and Carla Rippey.